 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-Low risk of violent crime (armed robbery, home invasion, sexual assault, carjacking, and murder) exists throughout the country.
+Low risk of violent crime (armed robbery, home robbery, and home invasion) exists throughout the country.
+Moderate risk of petty crime exists throughout the country, especially in markets and near hotels.

 Selected Embassies or Consulates in São Tomé and Príncipe